Written by Becky Monroe

 What would Lacy want to tell other humans?

 “End puppy mills now.
 Don’t support pet stores – they probably use mills.
-Know that if you buy a dog from Amish country that they are most likely a mill dog and there is a breeder dog suffering deeply behind the scenes.
+Know that if you buy a dog without meeting the parents that they are most likely a mill dog and there is a breeder dog suffering deeply behind the scenes.
 Give puppy mill survivors a chance at a new life through adoption and be patient there is a personality under all that trauma.
 They just need time to know they’re safe and loved to show it.”

 Sarah also commented on the question,”What is special about this dog?” with the following, “Dogs have this amazing quality where their existence makes our lives better and they instinctively want to bond with humans which makes puppy mills even more sickening.
 To treat animals as machines for profit and deny them of at least a humane life when they are totally dependent on us for their physical and emotional care should have never been legal in the first place, let alone that puppy mills are still a booming business today.”